 Are Carrot Greens Edible?

-Yes!
-Carrot greens are definitely edible.
+Yes, carrot greens are definitely edible.
 They smell and taste a little like a carrot.
 They have a mild bitterness and "green" taste similar to parsley.

 Are Carrot Tops Healthy?

-Yes, not only are they edible, they are healthy too!
+Yes, not only are they edible, but they are healthy too!
 They are rich in nutrients, containing around six times more vitamin C than the carrot itself, as well as calcium and potassium to name a few.

 Remember to adjust the quantities of the ingredients based on your personal preferences and desired consistency.
-Enjoy your carrot leaf pesto!

-Garlic: Garlic is a popular ingredient in many pesto recipes, fresh garlic is always best.
+- Garlic: Garlic is a popular ingredient in many pesto recipes, fresh garlic is always best.
 It adds a pungent and slightly spicy flavor to the pesto.

-Walnuts: Walnuts are commonly used in pesto recipes as they add a rich, nutty flavor and a slightly crunchy texture.
+- Walnuts: Walnuts are commonly used in pesto recipes as they add a rich, nutty flavor and a slightly crunchy texture.
 If you don't have walnuts, you can also use pine nuts or almonds as alternatives.

-Fresh Carrot Leaves: Carrot leaves are the green, feathery tops of the carrot plant.
+- Fresh Carrot Leaves: Carrot leaves are the green, feathery tops of the carrot plant.
 They have a slightly bitter taste and can be used as a substitute for herbs like parsley or cilantro.

-Fresh Basil Leaves: Basil is a classic ingredient in pesto recipes and contributes a sweet, aromatic flavor.
+- Fresh Basil Leaves: Basil is a classic ingredient in pesto recipes and contributes a sweet, aromatic flavor.
 It pairs well with the other ingredients and adds freshness to the pesto.

-Shredded Parmesan Cheese: Parmesan cheese is a hard, aged cheese with a strong and savory flavor.
+- Shredded Parmesan Cheese: Parmesan cheese is a hard, aged cheese with a strong and savory flavor.
 It provides a salty and umami taste to the pesto.

 How to Make Pesto with Carrot Leaves

-- First, place the garlic and nuts into a food processor and pulse until you get a paste.
+Step 1: Place the garlic and nuts into a food processor and pulse until you get a paste.

-- Add the carrot greens, basil, and parmesan cheese and process until everything is nicely combined.
+Step 2: Add the carrot greens, basil, and parmesan cheese and process until everything is nicely combined.

-- Drizzle in the olive oil while processing until you get your desired consistency.
+Step 3: Drizzle in the olive oil while processing until you get your desired consistency.
 Add salt and pepper to taste.

-- Store in an airtight container in the fridge for 3-4 days.
+Step 4: Add salt and pepper to taste.
+Store in an airtight container in the fridge for 3-4 days.

 Where to Find Carrots with the Tops on